crystalis-randomizer/crystalis-randomizer/README.md

 * [x] Shuffle monster locations
 * [x] Shuffle locations of 6 non-essential items (shield ring, iron necklace, leather boots, power ring, warrior ring, deo's pendant)
-* [ ] TODO - Shuffle all item locations (this requires a complete internal representation of the game's dependency graph to ensure all shuffled games are winnable)
+* [x] Shuffle all item locations (this requires a complete internal representation of the game's dependency graph to ensure all shuffled games are winnable)
 * [ ] TODO - Randomize the location of some item-giving NPCs (particularly Akahana)